BEST Algorithm Builder INDICES

 Are we any different?
 Maybe yes maybe not, only you can judge.
-Our system is made on a very custom Algorithm Builder and if you know that product, you also know that we can adjust our system whenever it won't work anymore and it won't take us more than a few hours/days for adjusting it to new market conditions.
+Our system is made on a very custom Algorithm Builder and if you know those indicators, you also know that we can adjust our system whenever it won't work anymore and it won't take us more than a few hours/days for adjusting it to new market conditions.

 There's always someone in the team trading the index market with the tool to make it still works so rest assured that you'll never be left alone.
 You might have bad trading days but will rarely get bad quality signals - assuming you follow our framework like a "machine".